Updated: August 3, 2023, at 1:29 p.m.

 In a scene from the famous sitcom “The Golden Girls,” the group of roommates confronts Rose, played by the late Betty White, about her apparent addiction to pain pills.
-Rose says she would be too ashamed and embarrassed to go to a rehab center and would rather stay home with friends to quit the pills “cold turkey” or detox.
+Rose says she would be too ashamed and embarrassed to go to a drug detox center like Landmark Recovery and would rather stay home with friends to quit the pills “cold turkey.”

-Those are all valid concerns and make detoxing at home seem appealing if you or someone you know is struggling with addiction.
+Those are all valid concerns and make medical versus at-home detox seem appealing if you or someone you know is struggling with addiction.
 But the truth is, detoxing from alcohol or benzodiazepines (benzos), for example, can expose your body to harsh symptoms that you may not be able to tolerate without medical attention.

-Detox is a process when you adjust to not having drugs or alcohol in your system.
+Detox is when you adjust to not having drugs or alcohol in your system.
 For many people, it’s the first step on the road to treating addiction.
-In fact, more than 40 million Americans were living with a substance use disorder (SUD) in 2020.
+The National Survey on Drug Use and Health (NSDUH) reported that over 46 million Americans aged 12 and older had a past-year substance use disorder (SUD) in 2021.

 When your body becomes dependent on drugs or alcohol, you may experience physical or mental symptoms that can be tough to manage whenever you try to stop using or drinking.

-The severity of withdrawal symptoms during detox depends on the substance you use, how long you’ve been using and if you use multiple substances.
+The severity of withdrawal symptoms during detox depends on your substance, how long you’ve been using it, and if you use multiple substances.
 Withdrawal from certain substances like alcohol and benzodiazepines can be extreme and sometimes fatal if your detox is not medically managed.

-The symptoms of alcohol withdrawal during detox can include:
+The symptoms of alcohol withdrawal during detox can include the following:

 - Extreme fevers